-Wendy Hanna is an AWGie nominated screenwriter, script editor and creative development consultant with a passion for people, characters and big ideas.
+Wendy Hanna is an AWGie nominated screenwriter and creative development consultant with a passion for people, characters and big ideas.
 With over 15 years experience in the industry, she has worked for some of the country’s leading production companies, on projects for both the local and international market.

 Graduating with a Bachelor of Media (honours) from Macquarie University, Wendy began her career in publishing as a Marketing Strategist for children’s titles at Random House Australia.
 She worked closely with the publishing team to help launch a number of highly successful series including Pearlie the Park Fairy by Wendy Harmer and the Ranger’s Apprentice series by John Flanagan.

 Her break into television came when she took on the role of script department assistant on McLeod’s Daughters (Nine).
 From there she moved into factual television, working as a Production Coordinator on numerous factual entertainment programs including Atlas: Australia Revealed (Discovery US), as Researcher on Bush Slam (ABC) and as Associate Producer on the first season of Selling Houses Australia (Foxtel).

 Moving into development, Wendy worked for both Beyond Television and Freehand Productions before joining Sydney-based Essential Media and Entertainment in 2009 as a Development Executive with a focus on factual entertainment and children’s content.
 There, Wendy worked closely with the company’s directors and executive producers to assess and develop external and internal projects, as well as developing and pitching original content to broadcasters.
 Her contributions include co-concepting survival format Do or Die (ABC2, DCD), co-developing teen factual format MY24 (ABC3, ACTF), and development producer on animated preschool series Sydney Sailboat aka Bubble Bath Bay (ABC Kids).